Yacong-zhao/zebrafish-sleep-wake-clustering/readme.txt

 ### Instructions
 1. Download all code files into a single folder.
-2. Ensure the main script (e.g., `zebrafish_clustering.m`) is in your MATLAB path.
+2. Ensure the following files are in your MATLAB path:
+   - `zebrafish-sleep-wake-clustering.m` - Training script
+   - `sleep_wake_classifier.m` - Prediction script
+   - `classifier_params.mat` - Pre-trained classifier parameters
-3. No compilation or building is required – the code is interpreted MATLAB.

-### Typical install time
+3. No compilation or building is required – the code is interpreted MATLAB.### Typical install time
 - Less than 1 minute on a normal desktop computer.

 ## 4. Instructions for Use
-Running the code on your own data
-Prepare your CSV file with time in the first column and physiological signals in subsequent columns.
+Running the prediction script code on your own data Prepare your CSV file with time in the first column and physiological signals in subsequent columns.

 Run the script and provide the file path when prompted.

-Set the time window size (in seconds) when asked.
-Default is 5 seconds.

 The script will automatically:

 Load and validate the data

-Extract window-wise maximum values

-Perform outlier replacement (only for calcium data, using 3×IQR)

-Standardize features (only for clustering; original values preserved in outputs)

-Run K-means clustering (k=2) with fixed random seed (42)

-Calculate cluster thresholds as the midpoint between cluster means

 Export all results